acl2/acl2/books/kestrel/crypto/r1cs/README.md

-We also provide a "lifter" which turns an R1CS into a (potentially very large) logical representation, essentially a conjunction of equalties involving the prime field operators ADD and MUL.
+We also provide a "lifter" which turns an R1CS into a (potentially very large) logical representation, essentially a conjunction of equalities involving the prime field operators ADD and MUL.
 This lifter is based on our Axe Rewriter.
 It can also apply a variety of verified simplification rules to the R1CS.
 See lift-r1cs/lift-r1cs-new.lisp.